dotnet/orleans/src/Documentation/Advanced-Concepts/Docker-Deployment.md

 ```

 The string `orleans-silo` here, is essentially the **service name** used in `docker-compose`, which we will dig into more details later on (keep reading!).
 It will resolve to one of the containers' ips inside that same service (like a Load Balancer).
 In a docker-compose project, a service is a group of multiple (exactly equal) instances of a give container.
 For example, we will have a service for our `OrleansSilo` project.
 Within that service, we will be able to scale the service up and down horizontally and adding each of those containers to the Orleans cluster automatically respecting Orleans Membership Protocol.
 More on that later.

+> **Note**: In this article we are using `OrleansAzureUtils` membership provider but you can use any other already supported by Orleans.

 # Dockerfile